aklump/data/README.md

     print $data->get($node, 'field_description.1.value', '');

 This is where a consistent interface approach starts to make sense.
-By the way, there is a drupal module that uses a different implementation of this class which can be found here:
+By the way, there is a Drupal module that uses a different implementation of this class which can be found [here](https://www.drupal.org/project/data_api).

 ## Details
     <?php